 \section{Introduction}

-Relativistic heavy-ion collisions at RHIC and the LHC create strongly interacting QCD matter at extreme temperature, vorticity, and magnetic fields, commonly referred to as the quark–gluon plasma (QGP)~\cite{Adcox:2005,Muller:2012}.~The observation of a global $\Lambda$-hyperon polarization in non-central heavy-ion collisions~\cite{Adamczyk:2017, Acharya:2020} — in agreement with early theoretical predictions of spin-orbit coupling in the QGP~\cite{Liang:2005, Becattini:2008} — has opened a new avenue to study the spin degrees of freedom of the QGP at high energies~\cite{STAR:2022fan,Chen:2024afy}.
-The overall magnitude and beam-energy dependence of the global $\Lambda$ polarization are reasonably described by several hydrodynamic and transport models~\cite{Becattini:2017, Xie:2017,Fu:2020oxj, Li:2021_MultiStrangeFeeddown,Chen:2024aom,Deng2020VorticityLowEnergyHIC}, improving our understanding of spin–orbit coupling and the vortical nature of the QGP fluid.~At the same time, the so-called “sign puzzle” in local $\Lambda$ polarization measurements — where the measured azimuthal dependence of the longitudinal polarization is opposite to theoretical expectations — has prompted renewed discussions about the origin and transport of spin in the QGP~\cite{Adam:2019, Becattini:2018, Xia:2019}.
+Relativistic heavy-ion collisions at RHIC and the LHC create strongly interacting QCD matter at extreme temperature, vorticity, and magnetic fields, commonly referred to as the quark--gluon plasma (QGP)~\cite{Adcox:2005,Muller:2012,Shou2024QCDMatterALICE,Ma2026QuarkSoupTemperature}.
+The observation of a global $\Lambda$-hyperon polarization in non-central heavy-ion collisions~\cite{Adamczyk:2017,Acharya:2020} -- in agreement with early theoretical predictions of spin--orbit coupling in the QGP~\cite{Liang:2005,Gao:2007bc,Becattini:2008} -- has opened a new avenue to study the spin degrees of freedom of the QGP at high energies~\cite{STAR:2022fan,Chen:2024afy}.
+The overall magnitude and beam-energy dependence of the global $\Lambda$ polarization are reasonably described by several hydrodynamic and transport models~\cite{Becattini:2017,Xie:2017,Fu:2020oxj, Li:2021_MultiStrangeFeeddown,Chen:2024aom,Deng2020VorticityLowEnergyHIC}, improving our understanding of spin--orbit coupling and the vortical nature of the QGP fluid.
+At the same time, the so-called ``sign puzzle'' in local $\Lambda$ polarization measurements -- where the measured azimuthal dependence of the longitudinal polarization is opposite to theoretical expectations -- has prompted renewed discussions about the origin and transport of spin in the QGP~\cite{Adam:2019,Becattini:2018,Xia:2019,Wu:2019eyi,Yi:2021ryh}.

-More recently, attention has shifted from event-averaged polarization to spin fluctuations and spin correlations~\cite{Baumgart:2012ay,Fucilla:2025kit,Afik:2025grr,Han:2024ugl}.~On the theory side, $\Lambda$ pair spin correlators have been formulated as sensitive probes of spin dynamics in the QGP, hyperon-pair production mechanisms, initial spin-density fluctuations, short-range spin–isospin correlations, and even quantum entanglement in the hyperon sector~\cite{Giacalone:2025,Pang:2016,Lyuboshitz:2010,Ellis:2011,Lin:2025}.~Experimentally, first measurements of hyperon pair spin correlations at RHIC demonstrate that such observables are accessible with good precision and already begin to constrain scenarios for spin transport and nontrivial quantum correlations in QCD matter~\cite{STAR:2025njp}.
+More recently, attention has shifted from event-averaged polarization to spin fluctuations and spin correlations~\cite{Baumgart:2012ay,Fucilla:2025kit,Afik:2025grr,Han:2024ugl,Liang2026QCDConfinementSpinSpin}.
+On the theory side, hyperon-pair spin correlators have been formulated as sensitive probes of spin dynamics in the QGP, hyperon-pair production mechanisms, initial spin-density fluctuations, and quantum spin correlations in the hyperon sector~\cite{Giacalone:2025,Pang:2016, Lyuboshitz:2010,Ellis:2011,Lin:2025}.
+Experimentally, first measurements of hyperon pair spin correlations at RHIC demonstrate that such observables are accessible with good precision and already begin to constrain scenarios for spin transport and nontrivial quantum correlations in QCD matter~\cite{STAR:2025njp}.
 More broadly, polarization observables of hypernuclei have been proposed as tools to decipher their internal spin structure in heavy-ion collisions, e.g.\ for (anti)hypertriton~\cite{Sun:2025oib}.